Getting Your Home Rental Ready

 Once you have a list of work that needs to be completed, your next big decision is deciding whether it’s more effective to patch and band-aid any immediate issues or take an approach of renovating key features to be more sustainable and enjoyable.

-Alternatively, renovating your property is much more capital intensive, but can have a lot better long-term payoffs.
+Alternatively, renovating your property is much more capital intensive, but can have much better long-term payoffs if you prioritise the most profitable upgrades and renovations.
 One example to consider is how the new improvements should increase your property’s value.
-Newer features also can withstand more wear and tear which could lower your overall upkeep costs.
+Newer features can also withstand more wear-and-tear, which could lower your overall upkeep costs.

 In some cases, renovating may be the only way to go.
 For example, if your property has fallen into distress that has several code violations, while you might not have given those items a second thought during your occupancy, your tenants will.